harrisonritz/mne-opm/README.md

 ## Troubleshooting

-- If you see errors like `AttributeError: 'SimpleNamespace' object has no attribute 'pop'`, the issue is that config modules are imported into a `SimpleNamespace` (not a dict).
-Use `getattr(cfg, 'key', default)` or `vars(cfg).pop('key', default)` to access or mutate config keys appropriately.
 - If the pipeline says derivatives exist and you want to re-run, either remove the derivatives folder or set `_skip_on_deriv = False` in your config and re-run.
 - For plotting/interactive steps, ensure your environment supports GUI output or configure plots to save to disk.